Charles Armijo Woodruff

 Charles Armijo Woodruff (January 12, 1884 – November 23, 1945) was a United States Navy officer and the governor of American Samoa from December 6, 1914, to March 1, 1915.
 He captained multiple ships in both the Navy and the United States Merchant Marine.
 He served only briefly as governor, for a few months before ceding the office to John Martin Poyer.

 Life

 Woodruff was born on January 12, 1884, in Santa Fe, New Mexico, the son of Charles Woodruff and Louise (Duff) Woodruff.
 After leaving the United States Navy, Woodruff became a part of the United States Merchant Marine, captaining a ship.
-On November 23, 1945, Woodruff die by suicide by hanging in an apartment in Hotel Bossert, Brooklyn, New York City, using the venetian blinds cord in his room.
+On November 23, 1945, Woodruff died by suicide by hanging in an apartment in Hotel Bossert, Brooklyn, New York City, using the venetian blinds cord in his room.
 A suicide note claimed he had killed himself because he had no means of making money and "missed his boat", and that suicide provided the "easiest way out".